 by Dr. C.H.
 Weaver M.D. updated 7/2019

-Approximately 5% of all NSCLC have an identified mutation referred to as the anaplastic lymphoma kinase (ALK) mutation.
-The ALK mutation is responsible for initiating and promoting cancer growth.
+Approximately 5% of all NSCLC's have an identified mutation referred to as the anaplastic lymphoma kinase (ALK) mutation.
+The ALK mutation is responsible for initiating and driving cancer growth.
 Individuals with ALK+ lung cancer tend to be non-smokers or former light smokers; younger, and are a type of NSCLC referred to as adenocarcinoma (based upon the cells affected).
 ALK + NSCLC tends to respond poorly to standard chemotherapy regimens.

 Xalkori was the initial medicine approved as treatment for ALK + NSCLC.
 ALK-positive NSCLC patients however often have a cancer recurrence following treatment with Xalkori therefore, researchers have focused on developing new precision medicines for this group of patients.

 Several precision cancer medicines have been developed for the treatment of ALK positive NSCLC and these medications appear more effective than traditional chemotherapy.(1-19)